-^(#) Also refer note 49 and note 53(a) for gaurantee in the form of stand by letter of credit given to bank on behalf of foreign subsidiary company and renewed during the year with same value.
+^(#) Also refer note 51 and note 55(a) for guarantee in the form of stand by letter of credit and corporate guarantee given to bank on behalf of foreign subsidiary company and renewed during the year.

-^(@) Also refer note 8 (iii).

-Limited", was incorporated in which the Holding Company had subscribed to 35,00,000 equity shares having face value of USD 1 per share, at par, for a total consideration of \square 2,628 lakhs.
+- (ii) All the related party transactions are made on terms equivalent to those that prevail in an arm's length transactions, for which prior approval of Audit Committee has been obtained. - (iii) Foreign currency transactions are reported in INR using exchange rate as at the transaction date.
+Foreign currency balances are restated in INR using year end exchange rates. - (iv)The Board of Directors of the Company at its meeting held on 7 August 2021 had approved incorporation of a wholly owned subsidiary (WOS) in the United Arab Emirates (UAE) for the growth, consolidation of the global business and for setting up of an Innovation centre.
 Further, as decided by the Board of Directors of the Company, this WOS will be overseen by the Managing Director of the Holding Company and accordingly, w.e.f 1 November 2021, Managing Director received 50% remuneration from above newly incorporated wholly owned subsidiary, which is within the overall remuneration approved by the shareholders of the Company.